The Born Rule and Time-Reversal Symmetry of Quantum Equations of Motion: Derivation of the Born Rule

+which is another way to put down the Born Rule.
+Formula \eqref{eq:The_BR+} implies that if a particle is in state $|\psi\rangle$ then the probability that the particle is found in state $|-\rangle$ is the squared modulus of complex number $\langle-|\psi\rangle$, which is a projection of the original state $|\psi\rangle$ on the final state~$|-\rangle$.
+This important quantum postulate is derived here from the time-reversal symmetry of quantum equation of motion.

-Thus, the Born Rule is obtained as a consequence of time-reversal symmetry of quantum equations of motion.
-In addition to this symmetry, an important role in the present derivation is played by the superposition principle (equation \eqref{eq:s}), which follows from the equations of motion, and by the assumption about the existence of indivisible particles (equation \eqref{eq:P(s)}), which does \emph{not} follow from the equations of motion.
+Thus, the Born Rule \eqref{eq:The_BR} or \eqref{eq:The_BR+} has been obtained as a simple consequence of time-reversal symmetry of quantum equation of motion.
+In addition to this symmetry, an important role in the present derivation is played by the superposition principle {[}Eq.~\eqref{eq:s}{]}, which follows from the equation of motion, and by the assumption about the existence of indivisible particles {[}Eq.~\eqref{eq:P(s)}{]}, which does \emph{not} follow from the equation of motion.